I think it's time to blow this scene, get everybody and the stuff together... okay, three, two, one, let's jam.

 Suspiciously Similar Substitute: Vincent in The Movie is a pretty obvious stand-in for Vicious both being Evil Counterpart to Spike, while Elektra relationship with Vincent is similar to Julia's relationship with Spike (past lovers who still care about each other) she's a trained soldier while Julia is not.

-Take That: During its original airing in Japan, a number of episodes were deemed un-airable due to recent school violence.
+During its original airing in Japan, a number of episodes were deemed un-airable due to recent school violence.
 It was questionable whether the series would extend beyond episode 13.
 In response to this, an episode entitled "Session 13.5: Mish-Mash Blues" was made featuring scenes from the unairable episodes with the voice actors discussing the show.
 Many people don't know that Cowboy Bebop actually has a Japanese Hip-Hop song called "Recover the Sky of Day", which reflects the somber situation of society at the time, among its list of ED songs.

 Cold, macho Callisto is an obvious dig at North Korea.